ErichDylus/Smart-Contract-Resources/Legal.md

 [Resources for DAOs and Creators](https://kinjal.mirror.xyz/eD3-Sgv2h50j-kwjHQCOnwqMKqSLTfnrqrtNypU-P5k) - Kinjal Shah

-[LexDAO](https://github.com/lexDAO/LexCorpus/blob/master/contracts/legal/dao/membership/TUNAA.md) and [a16z](https://a16z.com/wp-content/uploads/2021/10/DAO-Legal-Framework-Jennings-Kerr10.19.21-Final.pdf) have penned materials on the case for Unincorporated Nonprofit Associations as DAO legal wrappers, including a [Part II](https://a16zcrypto.com/wp-content/uploads/2022/06/dao-legal-framework-part-2.pdf) on entity selection frameworks
+[LexDAO](https://github.com/lexDAO/LexCorpus/blob/master/contracts/legal/dao/membership/TUNAA.md) and [a16z](https://a16z.com/wp-content/uploads/2021/10/DAO-Legal-Framework-Jennings-Kerr10.19.21-Final.pdf) have penned materials on using Unincorporated Nonprofit Associations and hybrid structures as DAO legal wrappers, with a16z following up with a detailed [Part II](https://a16zcrypto.com/wp-content/uploads/2022/06/dao-legal-framework-part-2.pdf) on entity selection frameworks.
+[Paradigm](https://daos.paradigm.xyz/) has also created an entity wrapper comparison matrix comparing features and liability vectors.
+Both a16z's and Paradigm's analyses are from primarily American perspectives.

 [Foundations](https://medium.com/@erich.dylus/api3-year-0-wrapped-dao-and-legal-structure-37132af2776b) initiated by guarantee rather than share capital are a popular choice as a DAO legal wrapper, obviating the need for shareholders or members, often in tax-advantaged jurisdictions.
 Limitations arise in VASP-related activities, fiduciary checks, and other areas that are best discussed with local counsel.